Azure Functions

 • Best for image processing

-• Best for the purpose of processing orders
+• Best for processing orders

 • Timer-based processing task